 The concept, society has been arranged and governed by, for the past couple of hundred years, is disrupted by the digital transformation.
 This is happening right now.
 Today.

-It is doubtful, if political leaders have anticipated this, nor, if they will be qualified to manage through the increasing uncertainties and eroding governance.
-As the link between governance of society and the economic framework is broken, the rules of engagement of the national states are fundamentally changing.
+It is doubtful, if political leaders have anticipated this, nor if they will be qualified to manage through the increasing uncertainties and eroding governance.
+As the link between the governance of society and the economic framework is broken, the rules of engagement of the national states are fundamentally changing.

-From a economic point of view, the national state is expendable by now.
+From an economic point of view, the national state is expendable by now.

-A mélange of democracy, patriotism, nationalism, socialism and liberalism gave birth the 18th century to the idea of the national state.
-Pressure from outside, periods of grim wars and poverty for the majority of the population have been strong parenthesis, to unit thoughts of cultural and regional identity with the sense of ethnical belonging.
+A mélange of democracy, patriotism, nationalism, socialism, and liberalism gave birth to the 18th century to the idea of the national state.
+Pressure from outside, periods of grim wars, and poverty for the majority of the population have been strong parentheses, to unit thoughts of cultural and regional identity with a sense of ethnic belonging.

 The noise and terror of the revolutions have been seen as midwives.
 Just a few and by far not complete examples include the outburst of the masses at the French and the American revolution or the bloody overthrow of the Russian tsar.